cheater/articles/haskell-wishlist.md

 ## Other examples

-Other examples include:
+Other examples of useful judgments about values include:

 4. Does the code ever touch the GPU?

 5. Does the code ever use a specific kind of cryptography?

-6. "This value and any value based off of it needs to be deleted after at most x seconds" (e.g. when processing a password, to prevent memory-dumping attacks).
+6. "This value and any value based off of it needs to be deleted after at most x seconds" - e.g. when processing a password, to prevent memory-dumping attacks; or when creating a streaming proxy, in order to make sure that dead cache does not remain in memory as a leak.

 7. "This is the layout of this value"